WorkableDirector/TinyPi-SIEM/README.md

 TinyPi is a lightweight SIEM software that allows you to view and monitor threats, vulnerabilities, and more using a Raspberry Pi for your UniFi gateway.
 Also works on machines running most Debian based distributions/

 ## Caution
 This is a very early prototype!
-Most features will not work yet — only the basic dashboard is currently functional.
+There may be features that have not been added yet.